-The Taxi Firm Ltd is commented to keeping your data your safe and we takes care to comply with the requirements of the UK Data Protection Act 1998 relating to the personal information you supply on the Site.
+The Taxi Firm Ltd is commented to keeping your data your safe and we takes care to comply with the requirements of the ‘General Data Protection Regulation’ (GDPR) 2018 relating to the personal information you supply on the Site.
 Our website uses a number of methods of security measures that protects your information from unauthorised use.
-However, as no data transmissions over the Internet can be guaranteed to be 100% secure, we cannot ensure or warrant the security of any information you transmit to us and you do so at your own risk.

 HOW WE COLLECT DATA